E-commerce

 What is the transaction conversion rate?

 The transaction conversion rate generally refers to the share of visits or sessions that result in a confirmed transaction.
 In most cases, it is very close to the general definition of the e-commerce conversion rate when the reference transaction is the order.
-In other words, it is the rate that measures the conversion of traffic into actual sales.
+In other words, it is the rate that measures the transformation of traffic into actual sales.

-Why this term exists
+Why does this term exist

 When it becomes more precise

-What to monitor
+What to watch

 What does “high conversion rate” mean?